What is HACCP Food Safety Management System?

-- It is very important that drainage and waste disposable systems should be designed and constructed so that the risk of contaminating food or the potable water supply is avoided.
+- Drainage and disposable waste systems must be designed and constructed to avoid the risk of contaminating food or the potable water supply.

 - Properly designed systems should be provided for cleaning food, utensils, and equipment.

-- Factors that can influence food safety during transport include cleanliness of the vehicle, dust fumes, temperature, humidity, separation from food to nonfood, etc.
+- Factors influencing food safety during transport include vehicle cleanliness, dust fumes, temperature, humidity, separation from food to nonfood, etc.

-- It is the ability to track any food through all stages of production, processing, and distribution.
+- It is the ability to track any food through all production, processing, and distribution stages.

-- Traceability means that movements of food can be traced one step backward and one step forward at any point in the supply chain.
+- Traceability means that food movements can be traced one step backward and one step forward at any point in the supply chain.

-- There should be a mechanism with a food processing unit to retrieve food products from the food supply chain if a problem arises.
+- If a problem arises, there should be a mechanism with a food processing unit to retrieve food products from the food supply chain.

-- For a successful implementation of the HACCP plan, trained manpower at all levels is required.
+- To successfully implement the plan, trained manpower at all levels is required.

-Benefits of Application of HACCP to the Industry
+What are the benefits of the Application of HACCP to the Industry?

-- In conventional end-product testing, there is a risk of losing the entire batch of the product, if it fails to meet the product specifications/standards.
+- In conventional end-product testing, there is a risk of losing the entire product batch if it fails to meet the product specifications/standards.

-- Application of HACCP assures the production of safer and business risk is low and compliance to regulations
+- Applying HACCP assures the production of safer and low business risk and compliance with regulations.

-- With proper documentation, the staff is very clear about food safety requirements, which improves time management.
+- The staff is clear about food safety requirements with proper documentation, improving time management.

 HACCP Benefits to Customers